What should I expect to pay? Are there any catches or things I should look out for?

 If possible, get a list of some rental shops of the city/island/village where you want to rent, and just call them up and ask if they offer insurance.
-Much better than running arond from place to place. over 6 years ago
+Much better than running arond from place to place. almost 7 years ago

 Just a note - Watch out for exclusions on travel insurance policies -you dont want to find out emergency and hospital expenses aren't covered if you have an accident.

 Road rules arent quite what they should be in this region and there are many tourists involved in tcrashes.
-Check your policy to make sure motorcycling is covered and what kind of license that you need to hold. over 6 years ago
+Check your policy to make sure motorcycling is covered and what kind of license that you need to hold. almost 7 years ago